-In this faith and love, by this Word and Spirit, you belong to Christ Jesus, the incarnate Son, and you belong to God the Father in Him.
+In this faith and love, by this Word and Holy Spirit, you belong to Christ Jesus, the incarnate Son, and you belong to God the Father in Him.
 You bear His Name as a beloved and well-pleasing child.
-And so it is that you worship Him, also, by praying to Him as your own dear God and Father.
+And so it is that you worship Him by praying to Him as your own dear God and Father.

 Such prayer is the very voice of faith in Christ, in whom you cast yourself and your burdens upon the Father in heaven.
-For by your Baptism into Christ, and by your eating and drinking of His Body and His Blood, you have entered the Holy of Holies; you stand in the presence of God in Christ; so that you are bold to pray before that Throne of Grace with the Word of the Lord on your lips.
+For by your Baptism into Christ Jesus, and by your eating and drinking of His Body and Blood, you enter the Holy of Holies and stand in the presence of God in Christ.
+Thus are you bold to pray before that Throne of Grace with the Word of the Lord upon your lips.

-Beloved, that is the bottom line: The Lord your God will rescue and vindicate you from all harm and danger; He will deliver you from death and the grave.
-He will raise you up from death to life, because He has laid all your sins on Christ, and He has forgiven them all; He has set things right between Himself and you in raising that same Lord Jesus Christ from the dead.
+That is the bottom line: The Lord your God will rescue and vindicate you from all harm and danger.
+Indeed, He will deliver you from death and the grave.
+He will raise you up from death to life, because He has laid all your sins on Christ, and He has forgiven them all.
+He has set things right between Himself and you in the raising of that same Lord Jesus Christ from the dead.

-By this Holy Gospel — by this powerful and living Word of forgiveness; by this sure and certain promise of the Resurrection and the Life everlasting; by this incarnate Word who tabernacles with you in the wilderness of sin and death — by this Gospel, the Father fills you with His Holy Spirit and sustains you in the midst of the great tribulation; and so shall He raise you up in Life.
+By this Holy Gospel — by this powerful and living Word of forgiveness; by this sure and certain promise of the Resurrection and the Life everlasting; by this incarnate Word who tabernacles with you in the wilderness of sin and death — by this Gospel of Christ, the Father fills you with His Spirit and sustains you in the midst of the great tribulation.
+And so shall He raise you up in Life.

 He will never let the righteous fall.
-And hear this: Dear child of God, you are righteous in Christ Jesus.
+And as a child of God, you are righteous in Christ Jesus.
 Your Father will not let you fall.
 That is your peace and joy, even now, and your courage in Christ, even as you are confronted by the frailties and failures of your mortal flesh and blood.
-Your Father will not let you fall, but will daily raise you up through His forgiveness of all sins.
+Your Father will not let you fall, but He will daily raise you up through His forgiveness of all your sins.

-Already the down payment is being given to you in the Divine Service, from Lord’s Day to Lord’s Day, week after week throughout the year, and also here and now on this new day of His grace and salvation: In the preaching of the Gospel of Christ, which is the Lamp by which you “see” and know the one true God and believe in Him.
-And in the Holy Communion of Christ’s true Body and true Blood; for He is the Temple of God, also here on earth in His Holy Christian Church, as He is in heaven.
+Already the down payment is being given to you in the Divine Service, from Lord’s Day to Lord’s Day, week after week throughout the year, and also here and now on this new day of His grace and salvation: In the preaching of the Gospel of Christ, which is the Lamp by which you see and know the one true God and believe in Him.
+And in the Holy Communion of Christ’s true Body and true Blood.
+For He is the Temple of God, also here on earth in His Holy Christian Church, as He is in heaven forever.
 Here on His Altar is the Lamb upon His Throne, given and poured out for you.